Sudan News Agency

 Sudan News Agency, also known as SUNA, is the official news agency of Sudan.
-It provides news to other organizations in English, French and Arabic.
+It provides news to other organizations in English, French, and Arabic.

 History and profile

 The Sudan News Agency was established in 1970.
 It was officially inaugurated on the second anniversary of the May Revolution in 1971.
 Abdul Karim Mehdi was the first director of the SUNA.
 Then Mustafa Amin became the director of the agency.
 Amin served as the director until 1985.

+In June 2023 a SUNA journalist, Abdel Rahman Warab, was reportedly abducted from his home by the paramilitary group Rapid Support Forces (RSF).
+He still remained missing in April 2025.
+In November 2025 RSF assassinated Taj Al-Sir Ahmed Suleiman, director of the SUNA office in the city of Al Fasher.